kubeflow/website/content/en/docs/gke/pipelines/upgrade.md

 +++
+title = "Upgrading"
-title = "Upgrading and Reinstalling" description = "How to upgrade or reinstall your Kubeflow Pipelines deployment on Google Cloud" weight = 50
+description = "How to upgrade your Kubeflow Pipelines deployment on Google Cloud" weight = 50

 +++